FeaturesPricingBlogResourcesAboutContact

 The Free Plan: What You Actually Get

-Juicer's free plan gives you two social media sources and a single embeddable feed that updates once every 24 hours.
-Your feed displays Juicer's branding — a logo shown above the feed and occasionally on individual posts.
+The free plan gives you one social media source with unlimited website embeds that update once every 24 hours.
+Your feed displays Juicer's branding — a prominent logo and promotional panel shown inside the feed itself, visible to every visitor.

 The 24-hour refresh rate is the most meaningful limitation for businesses.
 If you post to Instagram on Monday morning, that post may not appear in your website feed until Tuesday.
 For a live business where social activity is part of your customer experience, this delay erodes the value of having a social feed at all.